VirgilSecurity/chat-back4app-android/README.md

 }
 ```

-Add the corresponding code into `ThreadsListFragmentPresenter` class in `virgilsecurity.virgilback4app.chat.contactsList/`:
+And add the following code into `ThreadsListFragmentPresenter` class in `virgilsecurity.virgilback4app.chat.contactsList/`:

 - Add field
 ```kotlin